-In total, activity within the year generated a cash outflow of £0.4m.
-Operating cash flow was a net cash in-flow of £4.6m (2022: out-flow of £4.3m).
+In total, activity within the year generated a cash outflow of £2.2m.
+Operating cash flow was a net cash in-flow of £6.1m (2023: in-flow of £4.6m).
 The size of the Group's total borrowing and its approach to interest rate has been calculated to ensure a reasonable cushion between the total cost of servicing debt and operating cash flow.
 During the year, this margin was comfortably exceeded.